 Spoiler: no they didn’t.
 Egyptian and Aztec pyramids don’t look all that similar, and were used for completely different purposes.
 Cultures around the world aligned things to the sun because the sun is important.
 Yes, ideas spread from culture to culture, but they are also discovered independently.
 It happens today that unconnected people independently come up with similar ideas, it should come as no surprise that this happened in the past too.

 Now we’re looking at ancient Peruvian pottery that supposedly depicts ‘Negros and Orientals’.
 Let’s pause for a brief shudder before continuing.
-And we’re done.
+Three, two, one, and we’re done.

 And the summing up, similarities between cultures are the result of a common origin of all civilization.
 Blah blah blah, Caycee, Egypt, Atlantis, rising music, fade out on picture of Pharaoh.
 Bored now.